ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ### Code aesthetics

-*:toolbox: Open one or a few scripts, can you improve the splitting into paragraphs?*
+*:toolbox: Open one or a few scripts, can you improve the aesthetics?*

 ------------------------------------------------------------------------